harvard-lil/cap-static-tools/README.md

 - **`copy-archive-data-to-r2`** lambda receives the event information and makes file upload calls to R2 with S3 objects' content.
 Environment variables are needed to be set.

-### legacy/tar folder:

-- **`copy-tar-files-to-r2-trigger`** lambda prepares the data and triggers the file upload lambda in batches.
-Job expects the environment variables to be set, and its execution role to have invoke access to the upload lambda.
-- **`copy-tar-files-to-r2`** lambda receives the event information and makes file upload calls to R2 with S3 objects' content.
-Environment variables are needed to be set.

-### legacy/index.html folder:

-- **`create-index-html-trigger`** lambda uploads the first and second level index htmls to R2, and triggers the create-index-html in batches for third and fourth levels.
-Job expects the environment variables to be set, its execution role to have invoke access to the triggered lambda, and the AWSSDKPandas-Python312-Arm64 layer to be attached.
-- **`create-index-html`** lambda receives the event information, and creates and uploads the third and fourth level htmls to R2.
-Environment variables are needed to be set, and the AWSSDKPandas-Python312-Arm64 layer needs to be attached to the lambda.